RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 ## **Analysis:**

-- **Power Supply for Arduino Nano 33 IoT**
-  - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 IoT.
-  - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
-  - The Ardiuno will need to be cycled in and out of sleep mode to conserve battery life.
-This will be done by using the Arduino-Libraries Github and use the provided files and functions in the ArduinoLowPower folder.
-For example, we can use the function LowPower.sleep() and input the amount of time we want it to sleep in ms. Implementing this in a loop will then allow the microcontroller to continuously fall asleep and wake up for the desired time.
-[2]
-  - The Aruino will be powered by 4 AA batteries which supplies 3500mAh and 1.5V each
-  - The total mWh supplied is equal to (1.5V*4)*3500 = 21,000mWh
-  - The time the Arduino will be on is 10 seconds every 5 minutes
-  - Therefore, the energy used during the "while on" mode is (28mA * 5V)*(10s/3600s) = .07778mWh
-  - The average power is .07778/(5min/60min) = 0.933mW
-  - The total power used by both sensors and the Arduino is .933mW + .33mW + .0828mW = 1.346mW
-  - This means the batteries will last (21,000mWh/ 1.346mW) = 15,601 hours or 21.7 months
+1. **Carbon Dioxide Sensor – MH-Z19B**
   - **Power Supply for MH-Z19B**
     - The MH-Z19B will use Pin 4 connected to the Nano 33 IoT’s Pin 12 supplying 5 volts to the sensor.
     - MH-Z19B’s Pin 3 will be used as its ground and shall be connected to the Nano 33 IoT’s Pin 19, completing the power circuit, and powering the sensor.
     - The working voltage will be 4.5 ~ 5.5 V DC
     - Average Current < 20mA with a 5V power supply
     - Response Time of T<sub>90</sub> < 120 s
     - Working Humidity of 0 ~ 95% RH (No condensation)
     - The time the sensor will be on is 10 seconds every 5 minutes
     - The average current draw is 20mA
     - Therefore, the energy used during the "while on" mode is (20mA*5V)*(10s/3600s) = .028mWh
     - The average power drawn is .028/(5min/60min) = .33mW

 - **Communication for MH-Z19B**
     - MH-Z19B will use Pin 5 for UART (Rx) TTL Level data input which will be connected to the Nano 33 IoT’s Pin 17 which is used as an USART Digital Rx
     - MH-Z19B will use Pin 6 for UART (Tx) TTL Level data input which will be connected to the Nano 33 IoT’s Pin 16 which is used as an USART Digital Tx
     - The Carbon Dioxide detection range consists of options 400-2000ppm, 400-5000ppm, or 400-10,000ppm.
 It has an accuracy of ±(50ppm+5% reading value)
     - PWM Output consists of the following:
       - Cycle of 1004ms±5%
       - Cycle start high level output of 2ms, theoretically.
       - Middle Cycle of 1000ms±5%
       - Cycle end high level output of 2ms, theoretically.

   ![PWM Graph](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/PPM.png)

+2. **Arduino Nano 33 IoT**
+   - **Power Supply for Arduino Nano 33 IoT**
+    - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 IoT.
+    - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
+    - The Ardiuno will need to be cycled in and out of sleep mode to conserve battery life.
+This will be done by using the Arduino-Libraries Github and use the provided files and functions in the ArduinoLowPower folder.
+For example, we can use the function LowPower.sleep() and input the amount of time we want it to sleep in ms. Implementing this in a loop will then allow the microcontroller to continuously fall asleep and wake up for the desired time.
+[2]
+    - The Aruino will be powered by 4 AA batteries which supplies 3500mAh and 1.5V each
+    - The total mWh supplied is equal to (1.5V*4)*3500 = 21,000mWh
+    - The time the Arduino will be on is 10 seconds every 5 minutes
+    - Therefore, the energy used during the "while on" mode is (28mA * 5V)*(10s/3600s) = .07778mWh
+    - The average power is .07778/(5min/60min) = 0.933mW
+    - The total power used by both sensors and the Arduino is .933mW + .33mW + .0828mW = 1.346mW
+    - This means the batteries will last (21,000mWh/ 1.346mW) = 15,601 hours or 21.7 months

 - **CO2 and NO2 Levels**
     - The average concentration of CO<sub>2</sub> found in the atmosphere is around 400 parts per million (ppm), but greenhouses often produce greater concentrations.
 This is due to a greater plant yield at higher levels.
 If the level of CO<sub>2</sub> in the greenhouse is between 400-2000 ppm, the plants are able to have a greater increase in growth.
 However, any ranges outside of these parameters result in a negative growth rate for the plants.
 [3].
     - According to the CDC, anything over 5ppm is considered dangerous for an extended period of time.
 [1]

+3. **MIKROE-3700**
   - **Power Supply for MIKROE-3700**
     - The MIKROE-3700 will use Pin 10 connected to the Nano 33 IoT’s Pin 2 as a 3.3V power supply.
 This will run through a 10k ohm and 20k ohm voltage divider to ensure the voltage level is brought down.
     - MIKROE-3700’s Pin 8 will be connected to the Nano 33 IoT’s Pin 19 as a ground to complete the power circuit and be able to supply the 3.3V needed.
     - The measurement range has a minimum of 0ppm and a maximum of 10ppm.
     - The response time is 200s.
     - Operating Humidity Range is 5 ~ 95% RH (No condensation).
     - The time the sensor will be on is 10 seconds every 5 minutes
     - The average current draw is .5mA
     - Therefore, the energy used during the "while on" mode is (.5mA*5V)*(10s/3600s) = .0069mWh
     - The average power is .0069/(5min/60min) = .0828mW

 - **Communication for MIKROE-3700**
     - The MIKROE-3700’s Pin 5 will be used as a SPI Data Out connected to the Nano 33 IoT’s Pin 30 which is used as a Digital SPI MISO.
     - The MIKROE-3700’s Pin 4 will be used as a SPI Clock connected to the Nano 33 IoT’s Pin 11 which is used as a signal sent to mimic a clock and when to grab the data.

 ## **Bill of Materials**
 |Brand/Manufacturer|Part Name|Supplier|Part/Model Number|Quantity|Individual Price|Total|